pratikjadhav2000/SizeReducer/README.md

 # 3.Running the SizeReducer program

 1. Create a new folder anywhere.
-2. Download & Paste the 'SizeReducer.exe' from the repository into the folder newly created.
+2. Download & Paste the 'SizeReducer.exe' from the repository into the folder newly created. ( Alternatively, you can also download & compile the 'SizeReducer.cpp' program from the repository and create your '.exe' )
-3. Paste the .mp4 video files into the new folder which need to be compressed.
 4. Double click the 'SizeReducer.exe' to run the program.
 5. After program completes, press any key to exit.
 6. A compressed file with name starting with 'Reduced_' following the original file name will be created.